DohKang/Python-projects/Shooting_game/README.md

-This game is inspired by Buster Bros Air Force and The Binding of Isaac.

-The old_shooting_game file is like Buster Bros.
-A

-character moves at the bottom of stage only, and balls bounce, too.

-The new_shooting_game file is more like The Binding of Isaac.

-I made this thinking of how freely Isaac moved around the map and attacked the enemy.

-The character can move all 4 sides of the game screen.
-But, only when character

-is on the brick stage.
-To try, please move your character all the way to the left and press up arrow key to move character to the left brick stage.

-The object of this game is to remove all balls on the screen within a limited time.

-The character also comes with lives so that a user can easily beat the game.
+# Techonologies Used
+### Python

+# Description/Goal
+- Create a game that has a life and take damage when hit by enemy
+- Create a character that is freely moving around the screen

+ # Objective

+- Understand basic code flow to execute a game.
+- Utilize pygame library to create a game
+- Use img file to visualize game
+- Develop a logic for game play.
+- Debug a program.

+# Setup/Installation Requirements
+- Git clone repository link
+- run python to enjoy the game

+# How to win
-Use arrow keys to move around and space key to shoot weapons.
+- Use arrow keys to move around and space key to shoot weapons.
+- shoot all balls on the screen within limited time